Start Gamma server by running in terminal

 gamma-cli start-local -port 8089

-Prism is the Orbs block explorer, you can access the actual one at: https://prism.orbs.network
+Prism is the Orbs block explorer, you can access the one pointing to the mainnet at: https://prism.orbs.network

 When running gamma and starting the server, it will also automatically run prism which will be accessible locally by browsing to http://localhost:3000